Priyanka-Garg85/PROJECT-SAMARTH/README.md

 Project Samarth with two interactive : 1.
 Visual Representation 2 .
 Chatbot
 ---
-1. Visual Representation
-This interactive Analytical Insights Dashboard is designed to facilitate comparative analysis of climate and agricultural trends across India for easeness.
-The visualizations are inspired by official government project dashboards, ensuring clarity, accessibility, and high information density.
-To begin your exploration, utilize the controls below:
+To begin your exploration, use the following controls:

-Select State(s) to Compare: Choose one or more States/Union Territories to instantly benchmark and compare their climate and production metrics side-by-side.
+Select State(s) to Compare:
+Choose one or more States or Union Territories to benchmark and compare their climate and agricultural production metrics side-by-side.

-Year Range Selection: Specify the temporal scope of your analysis.
-Note the distinct data availability periods: Rainfall data spans 1901–2015, and Crop data is available for 2009–2015.
-Mode of Data: Select the required analytical output: Rainfall (time-series), Crop totals (aggregated production), Top crops (principal production list), or Rainfall vs Crop correlation (statistical analysis).
+Year Range Selection:
+Define the temporal range for your analysis.
+Note:

+Rainfall data is available from 1901–2015

+Crop production data spans 2009–2015

+Mode of Data:
+Select the desired analytical dimension:

+Rainfall (Time-Series) – visualize historical rainfall patterns

+Crop Totals (Aggregated Production) – analyze total production volumes

+Top Crops (Principal Production List) – identify dominant crops per region

+Rainfall vs Crop Correlation (Statistical Analysis) – explore the relationship between rainfall and crop yields

-Click Generate after setting your parameters to view the corresponding time-series charts, production metrics, or statistical findings.
+Once parameters are set, click Generate to view the corresponding time-series charts, aggregated production metrics, or correlation analyses.
----

 ---
 2 .
 Chatbot
 ## 🧪 Example Query